pamgluss/wereonlyalittlelost_blog/content/trips/texas/pax-south-2020.md

 ---
-tags: ["Texas", "United States"]
+tags: ["Texas", "United States", 'pax']
 created: '2020-01-19'
 date: "2020-01-19"
 title: 'PAX South 2020'
 ---

 I've been going to PAX since 2014 although, historically, to PAX East in Boston.
-You can refer back to my Tumblr blog for those.
+You can refer back to my [Tumblr blog](https://wereonlyalittlelost.tumblr.com/tagged/pax) for those.
 I've also been to PAX prime back when my sister lived in Seattle.

 So this was my first time trying PAX South in San Antonio, Texas.
 I've been to San Antonio twice now but I'd never been to the convention center.